-I also hope to use this blog to publish translations of texts important to the Ming founding, starting with the Huangling Bei.
+I am using this blog to talk about my writing project, and to publish translations of texts important to the Ming founding, starting with the Huangling Bei.

 My own background in Chinese dates to my teenage years at Minneapolis Central High School, where I had the great fortune to be able to take Chinese classes from Margaret Wong, a legendary language teacher who inspired countless students to learn more about China.

 In college at the University of Wisconsin-Madison in the 1980s, I majored in Chinese language and literature, and again benefited from great teachers.
 I took language classes from Joe Cutter and Clara Sun; literature from Wilfried Spaar and Joseph Lau; history from Yu-sheng Lin; political science from Ed Friedman; and was introduced to Classical Chinese by Tsai-fa Cheng.